michael-barchy/gsearch-gmaps/README.md

 * Unpack to your favorite location
 * Goto to Google Chrome extensions management
 * Click "Load unpacked extension" and point to the folder where you extracted the ZIP file

+# Privacy

+The extension does not collect any data.
+The search query is only used to compose a maps URL.